 Before attempting to transfer objects with any of the methods specified below, users must ensure that the JAMS Client has access to the relevant JAMS Servers.

 Add or adjust JAMS Servers where items will be transferred:

 - Open the JAMS Client

-- Select the JAMS Logo (top left corner of the GUI).
+- Select the Client Settings icon (gear in the top right corner of the GUI).

 - A dialog box with available servers will appear.
 If a necessary server is missing, add a server by selecting the Add button and completing the dialog.

-- If a listed server is not defined correctly, select the server name from the dialog window, then click Change and use the dialog to correct the server definition.
+- If a listed server is not defined correctly, select the server name from the dialog window, then click Edit and use the dialog to correct the server definition.

 Once set, users may test their connections by selecting a server using the server selection drop-down in the top-right of the JAMS Client GUI.